datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 ### 1. What problem(s) will students learn how to solve? (minimum of 5 problems)

-- [ ] Write a list of ideas for problems that the students will encounter in the course.
+[//]: <> ( - [ ] Write a list of ideas for problems that the students will encounter in the course. )
-> From a course on fraud detection:
->
+>- How to select specific columns and rows of a DataFrame
->- How to identify and predict fraudulent transactions
+>- How to select random columns and rows of a DataFrame
+>- How to iterate accross all the rows of a DataFrame efficiently
->- How to effectively work with highly imbalanced data
+>- How to merge and concatinate DataFrames
+>- How to group the entries of a DataFrame and apply functions and transformations

 ### 2. What are the learning objectives of the course?